 - Combined funding

-Base funding simply means that the e-learning support unit, whether centralized or decentralized, receives a budget allocation from the institution’s (or faculty’s, in the case of decentralized) core budget.
+Base funding simply means that the e-learning support unit, whether centralized or decentralized, receives a budget allocation from the core institutional budget (or Faculty budget, in the case of a decentralized model).
 The department must make a budget request every year like all other departments and justify its request.
 This normally results in relatively stable funding from year to year, assuming there are no financial crises or institution-wide budget cuts.
 (These days, perhaps this is no longer a reasonable assumption.)
 Certainly in good economic times a base-funded model is preferable as it eliminates the need to generate revenue and allows the department to focus on its core business of supporting faculty in their use of e-learning.
 It also helps establish the organizational status of the department.
 Revenue-generating units tend to be viewed as peripheral or marginal to the mandate of the institution.

 A grant-funded model is one in which the operations are supported from one-time or limited grant funds of various sorts.
 These could be external grants from donor agencies or governments or internal grant funds.
 At UBC, the faculty development department, Teaching and Academic Growth (TAG) which existed for many years until it was rolled into the new Centre for Teaching Learning and Technology, was funded on this basis.
 Each year it had to submit a proposal for funding from an internal university fund designed to support teaching innovation.
 This meant that from year to year it never knew if it would be able to continue its operations the next year.
 This created a great deal of uncertainly for anybody working there and meant that it was a difficult to launch multi-year projects.
 A similar approach was taken with the Office of Learning Technologies which also was subsequently folded into the Centre for Teacking Learning and Technology.
 Grant-funding may be a useful way to experiment with a new organizational approach but it is not appropriate as a funding model for something the institution deems to be part of its core operations.